 Where do I purchase bee supplies?

-What does one use to treat bees for diseases and pests?
+What do I use to treat bees for diseases and pests?

-How does one remove bees, yellow jackets, wasps?
+How do I remove bees, yellow jackets, wasps?

 For removing bees, yellow jackets and wasps from private property, contact a local pest control company.

 - Florida Bee Protection